Guidelines and an approach to wearing creative formal attire

 | WEARING | Alan David Custom suit, Edward Sexton shirt, Drake’s tie, Rolex watch, Cole Haan shoes | PHOTOGRAPHY | by Rob McIver Photo

 So what makes creative black tie different from black tie optional?
-Whereas BTO merely suggests being your most rakish self by going out of bounds with color, pattern, texture (or a combination of all three) and accessories, creative black tie almost requires it.
+Whereas BTO merely suggests being your most rakish self by going out of bounds with color, pattern, texture (or a combination of all three) and accessories, creative black tie almost requires it, which makes it a perfect fit for modern groom attire.

 You’ll notice that the laundry list of styles just listed runs the gamut from, “I’m comfortable with that,” to “Whoa, wait a second, that’s a touch too flamboyant for me!”
 And that’s the beauty of this particular dress code.